The English Riviera

 The collection of art became a theme, and many came home with paintings and antiques.
 They also brought with them ideas about architecture and culture.Britain's elite adopted and reshaped the Bay.
 If they couldn't visit the towns of Italy and France, they would recreate southern Europe on the English coast.

-During the mid 19th Century The town became a place for the wealthy to buy or lease holiday homes, & so began a long protracted period of building homes to provide for these clients.
+During this period in mid 19th Century The town became a place for the wealthy to buy or lease holiday homes, & so began a long protracted period of building homes to provide for these clients.

-What architectural style could then be more appropriate for the rapidly growing town than that which replicated the buildings and gardens of the Mediterranean.
+What architectural style could then be more appropriate for the rapidly growing town than that which replicated the buildings and gardens of the Mediterranean so badly missed by these wealthy individuals.

 Sir Lawrence Palk subject to an annual grd rent of £30